 From the onset of the story, we are forced to experience the cruel uncertainty.
 The first Czechs whom Josef and Jan made contact turned out to be Gestapo informers: they were more than willing to sell their compatriots off in exchange of some reward with full knowledge of what their actions entailed: the two fellow Czechoslovakians would be tortured until they would spill out everything they knew; then they would be murdered and disposed.
 Whilst many of us have been enjoying civic liberty as a given, Anthropoid makes us feel what it was like to live with the omnipresent doubt and fear.
 Czechoslovakians were made to feel that no one, absolutely no one, could be trusted: everyone looked over their shoulder and tried not to stare or make an eye-contact with anyone.
 Josef and Jan therefore had to clutch onto their pistols, ready to discharge them at all times.
 And the same ‘readiness’ to kill applied for their Czech counterpart: the first ‘meeting’ between two parachutists and the members of Czech resistance began with an armed escort followed by an interrogation and ended in a heated confrontation which was only restrained by a gun point.
 When Josef informed of the objective of their mission, Vanék, the second in command of the resistance, flew into a rage, asking: Are you completely mad?
 His concerns were well-justified.
 Any attempt to Heydrich’s life would result in the bloody reprisal which could ‘wipe out Czechoslovakia off the map’.
 He went on to remind everyone: If the Czech government in London intended to impress the Allies with this mission, the point was completely moot, for it was the British and the French who betrayed their defence agreement and fed their country to the Nazi in the first place.
 Vanék had another valid point: What are the benefit of assassinating Heydrich provided it is going to be successful against all odds?
 Why not assassinating Hitler in Berlin instead?
 Is it not more effective in regard to the effort to defeat the Nazi Germany?
 Whilst the resistance decided to throw their support for the Operation Anthropoid in the end by shifting their focus from strategic or humanitarian questions to an ethical question which demanded siding against the evil at all cost, the concerns raised by Vanék had not lost their deadly weight on the participants.
 In fact, as the plot progressed, the pains of bearing these questions and living through the resulting ambiguity only increased.

 The ambiguity they suffered is relevant to all of us who must face one decision or another.
 At the heart of this ambiguity there is a debilitating complexity arising from our constitutive inability to make a decision with sound confidence due to our epistemic limitations.
 By nature, we are not in a position to understand how the future unfolds and what effects our actions in the present moment might have in this regard.
 Thus, at least theoretically, every decision we make could be life-altering despite the appearance of triviality.
 We go through a day on auto-pilot by relying on rules and systems that have become a reflex.
 Yet, for the most part, we have no idea what each action we perform entails to ourselves, to the people around us and the world at large.
 We have no precise grasp of the practical implications of our actions, thus we have no clear idea of how they affect ourselves, the people around us and the world at large.
 Since most of our actions are automated, the majority of our actions are unconsciously made despite their implications.
 Yet these implications are not merely practical; because every practical implication of our action affects someone, however trivially, every action must be judged ethically due to the undeniable fact that it affect others whether we recognise it or not.
 Still, most actions are performed automatically according to the reflex formed by rules and norms.
 Often these habits can be properly put to test by scientific research and dispel any misconceptions from which we may suffer.
 Yet, just as often, such a habit becomes so entrenched in our Geist that no one is interested in summoning the will to take corrective measures.
-We disquiet any disturbance to our conscience by attempting to defend ourselves by the notion of cultural identity for which we sometimes profess to die.
+We suppress any disturbance to our conscience by attempting to defend ourselves by the notion of cultural identity for which we sometimes profess to die.
 Yet, it must be clear that such an ‘argument’ is absurdly false, for the ethical evaluation of our actions has nothing to do with the identity of the actors.
-To make matters worse, our cognitive limitation debilitate our epistemic fallibility: we are evolved to focus solely on immediate and short-term problems, not on remote and long-term ones.
-Then it is not surprising that our epistemic limitation has severe implications in the evaluation of our actions.
-Given the insufficient level of our conscientiousness to recognise the complexities involving our actions, it is a categorical imperative for us to put ourselves through an agonising philosophical exercise to awaken ourselves from our dogmatic slumber and begin to appreciate the moral ambiguity arising from the insurmountable uncertainty regarding the correctness of our decisions.
+To make matters worse, our cognitive limitation enforces our epistemic fallibility: we are evolved to focus solely on immediate and short-term problems, not on remote and long-term ones.
+Then it is not surprising that our epistemic limitation has severe implications upon the evaluation of our actions.
+Given the insufficient level of our conscientiousness to recognise the complexities involved in evaluating the meaning of our actions, it is a categorical imperative for us to put ourselves through an agonising philosophical exercise to awaken ourselves from our dogmatic slumber and begin to appreciate the moral ambiguity arising from the insurmountable uncertainty regarding the correctness of our decisions.
 In order to fully experience how excruciating such an ethical dilemma could be, we need to imagine ourselves in place of real people who were forced to live through extraordinary circumstances.
 Yet, since we cannot truthfully understand someone else’s experience, the only way to approach it is through our empathy accompanied by sufficiently robust intellect.
 This is precisely the reason why we need to appreciate aesthetic means: if the prospective audience demonstrates sufficient cognitive, intellectual and aesthetic development, then an exceptional work of art such as Anthropoid is the best way for us to think through and feel what it is like to suffer the crushing pain of the moral ambiguity forced upon the characters whose tragic circumstances must break down any illusions we may have of our ‘lofty’ moral standing.